sbadger/OpenEVSE-power-time-of-use-control/README.md

 # OpenEVSE-power-time-of-use-control
-make the OpenESVE not charge during peak power times
+Make the OpenESVE not charge during peak power times with a simple cron job